 At Linqia, influencer marketing fraud prevention is natively built into our business model:

-- We partner with micro-influencers – value and investment is based on influencers who drive real results, not influencers with the largest reach.
+- At Linqia, we quantify value based on influencers who drive real results, not influencers with the largest reach.

-- Influencers are required to regularly post and demonstrate engagement across at least 2 social platforms – this mitigates the potential for fraud as performance across multiple platforms is evaluated when selecting influencers.
+- Influencers are required to regularly post and demonstrate engagement across multiple social platforms, mitigating the potential for fraud as its much harder to fake performance when you expand beyond a single channel.

 From a technology perspective, the Linqia Performance Platform includes features to automatically detect and prevent fraud, verify the legitimacy of influencers, and mitigate the impact of click circles: